Skip to main content

 # logging server <server-ip-address>

-Note: The logs will receive the correct timezone only when the UTC timezone is set; otherwise, the logs will display the "insert time" as the timestamp.
+Note: The logs will receive the correct timestamp only when the timezone is set to UTC; otherwise, the logs will display the "insert time" as the timestamp.

-To send logs to a remote server with UTC timezone, use the following command:
+To send logs to a remote server with UTC timezone, follow the official Cisco documentation.

 1. To confirm these settings, show the remote syslog server configuration: